 The City College of New York

 Since its founding in 1847, The City College of New York has emphasized two guiding principles: academic excellence combined with access to higher education.
 This policy has produced remarkable results.
 Recognized as a premier public institution of higher education, CCNY is one of America's great educational success stories.
-The City College of New York is the alma mater of eight Nobel Prize winners and of countless successful individuals in all fields of human endeavor.
+The City College of New York is the alma mater of nine Nobel Prize winners and of countless successful individuals in all fields of human endeavor.

 The City College Scholars Program and the Muehlstein CUNY Honors College at The City College provide a challenging academic program for outstanding entering freshmen.
 Each year, the program awards a number of $4,000 scholarships (annually, for four years) to academically qualified freshmen.
 Information is available in principals' offices and college advisors' offices of all New York City high schools during October, November, and December.